-In order to continue to help protect mothers, babies and staff and to provide a safe environment in line with government guidance, we ask that you please wear your own face covering and follow the below guidelines:
+In order to continue to help protect mothers, babies and staff and to provide a safe environment in line with government guidance, we ask that you please wear your own face covering and adhere to the following guidelines:

-Please note, you may be asked to temporarily leave for operational reasons/mealtimes and to facilitate social distancing at busy times.
+* Please note, your partner/support person may be asked to temporarily leave for operational reasons/mealtimes, and to facilitate social distancing at busy times in all areas.

 Please ask your partner/support person to wear a face covering at all times while within the hospital.
 Thank you for your continued support and understanding.

-We welcome partner/nominated person to visit Mum and new baby for a limited time of up to four consecutive hours, each day under the following guidelines:
+We welcome your partner/support person to visit you and your new baby/babies each day under the following guidelines:

 - We ask that your partner/support person maintain good hygiene standards such as washing their hands and coughing etiquette at all times.
 Hand washing facilities are available on the ground floor as you enter the hospital.